chri3i/Tinvaak2/README.md

 - In the right tab called Shader parameters, there is a section called `ENBPOSTPASS.FX`.
 Select it to open it.
 - Scroll down to letterbox and disable it.
 - Press the save configuration button.
-- You have now disabled letterbox and can press [shift+enter] to return to game.
+- You have now disabled letterbox and can press [Shift+Enter] to return to game.

 Open the console with `~` before doing edits, so you're not randomly swinging weapons around while editing the ENB.

-If you're really struggling with FPS but want the color correction and realism, disable the following in the ENB GUI [shift+enter]:
+If you're really struggling with FPS but want the color correction and realism, disable the following in the ENB GUI [Shift+Enter]:

 ##### enbseries.ini